wllmwu/APCS-2018/README.md

 ## Make and submit changes

-If you're just starting, refer to the "Create and link a local repository" section below to set up a repository.
+If you're just starting, refer to the "Create and link a local repository" section at the bottom to set up a repository.
 Then, whenever you work on some part of the project, navigate to your project folder in the terminal/command prompt and do the following:

 1. Make sure you're up to date in your local repository.